aitor0307/auto-commit/auto-commit/README.md

 # Auto commit and generate messages

-The `.profile` file contains custom Git wrapper functions that integrate with OpenAI's GPT-4 and Anthropic's Claude to automatically generate commit messages from staged changes.
+The `profile` file contains custom Git wrapper functions that integrate with OpenAI's GPT-4 and Anthropic's Claude to automatically generate commit messages from staged changes.
 Key features include:

 - `git ac`: Adds all files and commits with Claude-generated message
 - `git ach`: Adds all files and commits with ChatGPT-generated message